 Student health care is provided through the medical insurance included in the cost of every HECUA program.
 Our plan through Seven Corners provides up to $250,000 worth of coverage for each student, and 24-hour support services in all the countries where we operate programs.
-To learn about details of the Seven Corners coverage plan, or to learn more about the plan in general, please contact HECUA Student Services Associate Kendra via email: firstname.lastname@example.org, or be phone: (651) 287-3312.
+To learn about details of the Seven Corners coverage plan, or to learn more about the plan in general, please contact HECUA Student Services Manager Julie via email: firstname.lastname@example.org, or by phone: (651) 287-3312.

 Can I visit my student during their international program?